Berry-Esseen Theorem for Sample Quantiles with Locally Dependent Data: Optimal rate of convergence

-When $D_1, D_2,$ and $D_3$ are a constants, Theorem~\ref{thm: univ DG med} gives the bound of order $\frac{\log n}{\sqrt{n}}$.
-In this section, we analyze the i.i.d. case to motivate the following conjecture of the optimal rate.
+In the situation of Theorem~\ref{theorem: univ DG med}, suppose that $D_1, D_2,$ and $D_3$ are also bounded by constants, Theorem~\ref{theorem: univ DG med} gives the bound of order $\log n/\sqrt{n}$.
+In this section, we analyze the i.i.d.~case to motivate the following conjecture about the optimal rate.